remorses/spiceflow/README.md

 ## Adding error logging and handling

-You can export a function named `wrapMethod` to easily wrap all your server actions to add error logging or other wrappers
+You can export a function named `wrapMethod` to easily wrap all your server actions with error logging or other wrappers

 ```ts
 "poor man's use server";